-About our Blockchain Summer School
+About the 2019 Blockchain Summer School

 While blockchain-based applications such as Bitcoin are still in their infancy, a dramatic increase in industrial and academic interest in blockchain technology is evident.
 In addition, start-ups, as well as industry initiatives, are presently working intensely on blockchain-based innovations, making the technology one of the most promising drivers of innovation in many sectors and industries.
-However, the design and implementation of blockchain-based systems requires know-how in various areas, as well as mindful consideration of larger economic and societal issues.
+However, the design and implementation of blockchain-based systems requires know-how in several areas, as well as mindful consideration of larger economic and societal issues.
 These objectives provide the starting point for this summer school.

 Once basic blockchain elements have been introduced, participants will work on their own blockchain development projects, supported by the participating industry partners.
-The outcomes will be functioning demonstrators as well as a written documentation and reports that illustrate the business process or transaction realized in a blockchain implementation and how, in so doing, a real world challenge is addressed.
+The outcomes will be functioning demonstrators, as well as a written documentation and reports that illustrate the business process or mechanism realized in a blockchain implementation and how, in so doing, a real-world challenge is addressed.

 In contrast to the three successful Blockchain Summer Schools in 2016 to 2018, this year we will lift it to the next level by establishing three parallel tracks: Basic (track 1), Advanced (track 2) and Improving blockchain / DLT systems as a technology (track 3).
 See more information here: Program.

 An amount of 5 ECTS will be provided to PhD students who successfully pass the exam.

 Participants will present their blockchain solutions at the end of the summer school and defend these.
 In addition, they will produce 15 pages of report after the summer school and/or write a paper that is to be submitted to an academic outlet, such as conference or journal, coached by the summer school organisers.
 The presentation, report as well as the working paper are mandatory deliverables and after they have been assessed at a satisfactory level, the ECTS points will be granted and a certificate issued.